hikaruhotta/password-iOS-app/backend/functions/README.md

 }
 ```
 ### Possible Errors:
-`unauthenticated`: if not signed in as firebase user

 `invalid-argument`: if missing user information in request
 `resource-exhausted`: if somehow can't find a free lobby code
-`internal`: if something fails in an unexpected way in the backend
 ___

 ## joinLobby